20 Examples of Fantastic Survey Email Copywriting

-Creative styling together with honesty (”We are willing to pay”) is always an effective combination.
+Creative styling together with honesty (”We’re willing to pay”) is always an effective combination.

-This copy depicts the common phrase “We are eager to know what you think” with the image that depicts multiple people.
+This copy depicts the common phrase “We are eager to know what you think” with the image that shows multiple people.

-This black & red example below looks quite aggressive, but that’s why it may stand out from all the other emails in the prospect’s inbox.
+The black & red example below looks quite aggressive, but that’s why it may stand out from all other emails in the prospect’s inbox.

-The copy sounds cozy and the image of the cute doggie makes it irresistible.
+The copy of this email sounds cozy and the image of a cute dog makes the survey irresistible.

 19. Diamond Candles

-This email emphasizes mutual value, which unites the seller and the buyer.
+This email emphasizes the mutual value which unites the seller and the buyer.

 20. Expedia Travel

-In some cases, only 2 options are enough.
+In some cases, only two options are enough.
 Make it fast.
 Simply “Yes” or “No”.